Chapter 1 : Courage

-"Without fear, there can be no courage," Dumbledore responded.
+"Without fear, there is no need for bravery," Dumbledore responded.
 "Facing those things that frighten us, that is true courage.
 Why did you try to prevent Mr. Potter, Mr. Weasley, and Miss Granger from leaving the common room a few nights ago?"

 Neville lowered his eyes.
 "I thought they were just going off to play another joke.
 I thought that they would be caught and Gryffindor would lose even more points.
+I thought I could stop them.
 They're my friends; I didn't want them to get into trouble."
 He stopped for a moment and lowered his voice.
 "But they walked right over me.
 I hardly even slowed them down.
 Plus, it turns out I was wrong.
 They were doing something important, and all I did was get in the way."

 "I know how difficult that must have been.
 I, too, once had to stand up to a friend, a very dear friend."
 He trailed off for a moment, but Neville was too nervous to disturb the silence.

 "Forgive me; I became lost in my memories for a moment.
-I meant what I said at the feast, Neville.
+I meant what I said at the feast, Mr. Longbottom.
 It takes a great deal of courage to stand up to your friends.
 That was a very brave thing you did."